pingswept/dev-log/2015-11-esp8266-arduino-ide.markdown

 Connect `GPIO_0` to ground to start bootloader mode.

 After uploading, code will start executing.
-To reenter bootloader mode, cycle power on ESP8266.
-Then ready to upload again.

-If you try to upload when not in bootloader mode, the Arduino IDE will report:
+If you try to upload again, i.e. when not in bootloader mode, the Arduino IDE will report:

     warning: espcomm_sync failed
     error: espcomm_open failed
     error: espcomm_upload_mem failed

+To reenter bootloader mode, cycle power on ESP8266.
+Then you're ready to upload again.

 ### Blink example ###